 Googlebot picks up over 200 signals to feedback to its mainframe.
-Each of these 200 bits of information are then given a rating which is tweaked constantly.
+Each of these 200 bits of information is then given a rating which is tweaked constantly.
 Googlebot’s job is to spider your website and collect the relevant keyword information.
 Then Google’s Algorithm team will work out what ratings and rankings will provide the most relevant results for each keyword.

 I read somewhere that In each year, on average, Google conducts over 700 search experiments every day.
 Its goal?
-To continuously fine tune the results of Googlebots discoveries.
+To continuously fine-tune the results of Googlebot’s discoveries.
 For this reason, if you can’t get Googlebot to fetch your site, you aren’t going to be in any search engine results.

 So what is the obsession with Googlebot testing your web site?
 Humans view websites mainly visually.
-However Google sees websites by means of the Googlebot spider.
+However, Google sees websites by means of the Googlebot spider.
 When Googlebot is sent to spider your website, it checks it from a robotic viewpoint.
-Literally it slurps up combinations of keywords, what is in your titles, heading tags, image alt tags and a load of other information.
+Literally, it slurps up combinations of keywords, what is in your titles, heading tags, image alt tags and a load of other information.
 Goes back to Google and dumps the results.
-Like dog running after a stick and returning it for you to throw again.
+Like a dog running after a stick and returning it for you to throw again.
 Constantly, relentlessly Google crawls and fetches.
 Then With Google Algorithms fine-tuned, your database results will filter into the results pages for certain keywords.

 Testing your website can sound a boring pastime.
 Why would anyone want to check if your website has been spidered?
 It’s surprising how obsessive it can become when you start manicuring your website.
-It starts off as a tidy up, a spring clean turns into a manicure, pedicure and a plucking of nostril hairs to make your eyes water!
+It starts off as a tidy up, a spring clean turns into a manicure, pedicure and plucking of nostril hairs to make your eyes water!

 For several years it want easy finding out how google viewed your site.
 There were several useful tools for google SEO checking and website analysis.
 But it was always difficult to know the accuracy of these.
 Some myths said that if you used these tools Google would know, as if they were keeping it all a big secret.
 Then Matt Cutts a Google frontman of the web spam team, started playing the good guy.
 He blogged regularly revealing there is no secret, content is king.
 20 years on and the web has grown, spam websites are disappearing.
 Google now supply a wealth of free useful tools for testing if Google bot has visited your site and which pages it discovered.